 Students should also either have a grade C or above in GCSE Physical Education.
-In the absence of studying GCSE PE, students should have achieved a GCSE Science qualification grade C or above and be a participating member of a sports club.
+In the absence of studying GCSE PE, students should have achieved a GCSE Science qualification grade C and a keen interest in sport, health and fitness.